Njokinjoroge/project-001/README.md

 from https://www.java.com/en/download/.
 After installing Java, open a terminal or command prompt window and navigate to where you want to store the project files.
-Then, create a new folder named "MorganHelicopters" (you can use any name )
+Then, create a new folder named "MorganHelicopters" (you can use any name ) Inside this new folder, right click and select 'Open Command Window Here' from the context menu (this will open a command prompt window with the path as the location of your new folder).